April 2026

 DO NO HARM

-These four questions are not a framework bolt-on.
-They are the precondition.
-And in most enterprise AI transformations today, they are the work that nobody is doing.
+These four questions are the precondition.
+And in most enterprise AI transformations today, they are the work that most organizations need to do.

 THE PATH AHEAD